 When it comes to fine dining, Don Rufino has made a name for itself.
 Located one block east of the town square, you can enjoy great grilled meats in a beautiful indoor-outdoor setting.
 In the other corner, literally, there is La Parrilla de María Bonita, also a great place to eat grilled meats in a friendly atmosphere.

 If you are looking for international cuisine, La Fortuna also is set to please.
-There are several Italian restaurants serving excellent pizza and pasta, but one highly recommended is Anch’io, located in a building with fun details on its walls and floor, just a few block west of the church.
+There are several Italian restaurants serving excellent pizza and pasta, but one highly recommended is Anch’io, located in a building with fun details on its walls and floor, just a few blocks west of the church.
 South from the church, there is Café Mediterraneo, also a great place for pizza and pasta.
 Chifa La Familia Feliz is a Peruvian restaurant just half a block south of the church, where you can enjoy not only delicious Peruvian dishes but also discover the Chinese influence in their food.

 Nightlife in La Fortuna, Costa Rica